vatesfr/xen-orchestra/docs/delta_backups.md

 ## Create Delta backup

-Just go inside your "Backup" view, and select Delta Backup.
-Then, it's like a normal backup.
+Just go into your "Backup" view, and select Delta Backup.
+Then, it's the same as a normal backup.

 ## Exclude disks

 During a delta backup job, you can avoid saving all disks of the VM.
-To do that, it's trivial: just edit the VM disk name and add `[NOBAK]` before the current name, eg: `data-disk` will become `[NOBAK] data-disk` (with a space or not after, doesn't matter).
+To do that is trivial: just edit the VM disk name and add `[NOBAK]` before the current name, eg: `data-disk` will become `[NOBAK] data-disk` (with a space or not, doesn't matter).

-The disks marked with `[NOBACK]` will be now ignored in all following backups.
+The disks marked with `[NOBAK]` will be now ignored in all following backups.